RAPEXA-TEAM/web3_games_front/README.md

   - Repository Pattern

-## 🍃 How to Setup

-- Download or clone the repository
-- Move the project to the selected directory
-- Open it with a code editor (Android Studio, Visual Studio Code)
-- Run flutter clean and pub get commands
-- Do not update / upgrade gradle and other versions until the app is up and running with built versions

-## 🚀 How to Run

-- Run flutter clean and pub get commands
-- Launch Device
-- Run on the device

 ## 👑 Contributing

 If you want to contribute to this project and make it better, your help is very welcome. </br>